By David Joel Miller.

 Those who are celebrating Independence Day here in America are not the only group who are moving towards selling official sponsorship rights.
 Neither the Pilgrims nor the followers of that Jesus guy had any plan, as far as I can see, to sell the commercial rights to their holidays but those days now would barely be functional without commercial sponsorships.

 Despite all the apparent opportunities for a commercial sponsor on this Independence day, I remain unconvinced that we will be any more independent or free for having an official sponsor or two for this celebration.

 Having another furniture or used car sale by an official sponsor will not promote or establish anyone’s freedom.

 Independence and freedom are bought and preserved by the sacrifices of patriots; however, you understand that patriotism, not bought and sold by the cash of official sponsors.

-Here is hoping that each and every one of you is enjoying the blessings of freedom and independence on this day devoted to remembering what it cost to assure those rights.
+Here is hoping that each and every one of you are enjoying the blessings of freedom and independence on this day devoted to remembering what it cost to assure those rights.

 (Personal aside: I wrote and scheduled this post on 6/30/13.
 Today while browsing I came across a website ad that said, – celebrate Fourth of July – shop now.
 Someone is already into the holiday spirit or is it the holiday spirits?)

 Two David Joel Miller Books are available now!

 You can recover.
 Your cruising along the road of life and then wham, something knocks you in the ditch.
 If you have gone through a divorce, break up, or lost a job your life may have gotten off track.
 Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.